Neuroscience—An Interdepartmental Major

 Students are expected to achieve competence in two of these three areas.

-The major must include the following core courses:
+The major consists of the following courses:

 Students wishing to attend graduate school in neuroscience are strongly encouraged to take CHEM 211/212, CS 112, MATH 115/116 and physics through PHYS 106 or PHYS 108.